samdoran/ansible-role-firewall/README.md

 This role will install and configure the firewall.
 It supports `iptables`, `firewalld`, and `pf`.

 For Ubuntu and RHEL/CentOS 6, an `iptables` template is copied and the iptables service is invoked.
 For RHEL/CentOS 7 or later, the `firewalld` module is used to configure the firewall.

 For macOS, a `pf.conf` template is used.
+The [application firewall][_alf] can be disabled or enabled.
+If enabled, stealth mode will be disabled since the `pf.conf` template manages the same rules set my stealth mode.

-FirewallD rules are currently _additive_ and will not "clean up" the firewall on a running system.
+`firewalld` rules are currently _additive_ and will not "clean up" the firewall on a running system.

 Role Variables
 --------------

+These variables apply to all firewall types:

 |   Name               | Default Value | Description                                                      |
 |----------------------|---------------|------------------------------------------------------------------|